-Here are some of strategies we use to keep our kids coming back for more:
+Here are some of the strategies we use to keep our kids coming back for more:

 Bring Them to the Store

 I get it, you guys.
 I like to head to the grocery store alone while my husband stays home and puts all the kids to bed, too.
 But we also know how important it is for the kids to see the inside of a grocery store.
-So whenever we have a shorter list or a specific meal to shop for on the weekend, we bring the kids with us.
+So when it’s safe, and when we have a shorter list or a specific meal to shop for on the weekend, we bring the kids with us.

 And most importantly, we really want them to feel the anticipation and excitement that comes from planning and creating a meal to serve to the rest of the family (and yes, the disappointment when your hard work isn’t appreciated).

 It’s not just grocery shopping that I like to do alone.
 I like to have the kitchen to myself, too.
 Unfortunately, that doesn’t do my kids any favours.